 He is the founder and coordinator of Ciberdelincuencia.Org a non-profit organization launched in September 2008, the purpose of which is to facilitate and promote the exchange of information and best practices in the field of cybercrime and information security among legal and public policy experts in Latin-America.
 Ciberdelincuencia.Org currently functions as a platform for dissemination and sharing information, publications, policy and law initiatives and news on cybercrime and information security across Latin America.

-He has participated as invited expert in many workshops and seminars of international and regional organizations related with the analysis of legal and international policies in the fields of cybercrime, information security, privacy, data protection like the Council of Europe, the Organization for Economic Cooperation and Development and the United Nations, as well as in academic seminars and national and international conferences in said fields.
+He has participated as speaker in many workshops and seminars from international and regional organizations in the fields of cybercrime, information security, privacy, data protection policies like the Council of Europe, the Organization for Economic Cooperation and Development and the United Nations, as well as in academic seminars and national and international conferences in said fields.

-He has lived, studied and worked in Mexico, United Kingdom, USA, Canada, Spain and Germany.
-He is a big fan of alternative rock and independent music and he practices and enjoys watching soccer and basketball, as well as to attend art exhibitions and he loves international gastronomy.
+He has lived, studied and worked in Mexico, United Kingdom, USA, Canada, Belgium, Spain and Germany.
+He is a big fan of independent & alternative rock.
+He plays soccer, basketball and tennis, enjoys art exhibitions and loves international gastronomy.